juev/awesome-stars/README.md

 - [varbhat/exatorrent](https://github.com/varbhat/exatorrent) – 🧲 Easy to Use Torrent Client.
 Can be hosted in Cloud.
 Files can be streamed in Browser/Media Player.
 - [vas3k/pepic](https://github.com/vas3k/pepic) – Image and video proxy for my pet-projects
 - [vektra/mockery](https://github.com/vektra/mockery) – A mock code autogenerator for Go
+- [venkat1017/Opengit](https://github.com/venkat1017/Opengit) – This is a smaller version for git.
+Other details:
 - [veqryn/slog-context](https://github.com/veqryn/slog-context) – Use golang structured logging (slog) with context.
 Add and retrieve logger to and from context.
 Add attributes to context.
 Automatically read any custom context values, such as OpenTelemetry TraceID.
 - [versity/versitygw](https://github.com/versity/versitygw) – versity s3 gateway
 - [vladimirvivien/go-plugin-example](https://github.com/vladimirvivien/go-plugin-example) – Playing around with Go 1.8 plugin system